Criminal Justice Degree

 If you are interested in understanding criminal behavior or how society can respond to criminal acts, then criminal justice is an ideal major.
 The major prepares graduates to enter careers in law enforcement, social work, non-profit work and counseling.
 The discipline draws on history, civics, the law, the Constitution, ethics and logic, all of which you will study at Susquehanna as a criminal justice major.

-You also will study psychology and sociology to gain a firm understanding of human behavior and the situations that create criminal behavior.
-Learning criminal justice theories and practices will enable you to:
+You will also study public policy, sociology, and psychology to gain a firm understanding of criminal behavior and how the criminal justice system operates.
+Our interdisciplinary courses will enable you:

 - Analyze and critique complex arguments to reach a conclusion.